Rari-Capital/golf-course/README.md

 }
 ```

 Use a reentrancy guard like [Solmate](https://github.com/Rari-Capital/solmate/blob/main/src/utils/ReentrancyGuard.sol) which employs `uint` instead of `bool` storage variable which saves gas.
+The initial `SSTORE` of _true_ in the unoptimized version costs over 20,000 gas while the second SSTORE of _false_ costs only 100.
+But both `SSTORE` (for 2 and 1) cost only 100 gas.
   - [Full Example](https://github.com/Rari-Capital/golf-course/blob/fc1882bacfec50787d9e9435d59fed4a9091fb21/src/optimized/Reentrancy.sol)

 - - - -